Credit Cards in Ireland with introductory offers for new customers:

 These offers can be useful if you have a large balance on an existing credit card and the new card provider offers zero interest on balance transfers.

-Avant Money (One Card) is offering 0% interest for 9 months on balance transfers and for 3 months on purchases (Mastercard)
+Avant Money (One Card) offers 0% interest for 9 months on balance transfers and 3 months on purchases (Mastercard).

 PTSB is offering 0% interest on balance transfers for 6 months plus 0% on purchases for 3 months.
 (Visa)

 Revolut is giving 3 months of interest-free credit on purchases and balance transfers.
-They are also offering 1% cash back on purchases for the first 3 months.
+They also offer 1% cash back on purchases for the first 3 months.
 Join Revolut Here

 AIB’s best offer is a rate of 3.83% on both balance transfers and purchases – for 12 months.